NERC-EDS/co-creation-toolkit/src/content/case-studies/integrated-environmental-data-platform.md

 * **Integrator Version**: Flexible APIs, multiple formats, customisation

 ## What We Learned
+One unexpected discovery was that people who initially appeared to be unknown to us often turned out to be connected to the NERC EDS team through one or two mutial connections.
+One of our team had found several candidate end user profile with no clear connection, during the screening stages another tyeam member would review the profile on LinkedIn only to find that they actually had a 2nd or 3rd degree connection status according to LinkedIn.
+On two occasions these 2nd and 3rd degree connections allowed us to contact the mutual connection and arrange for an introduction to be made.
+We did make us wonder whether the community of environmental data users in the UK was more close-knit network than we initially thought, or do we need to find a way to cast the net even wider?

-### Three Key User Groups
+### Two Key User Groups
+Of those intereviewed we found that they had a lot common but by discussing the landing page mockups, some difference in what they would prioritise in the EDS emerged:

-**Academic Researchers** need APIs, analysis-ready datasets, and DOIs for citation, willing to reformat or process useful, well described, data
+**Academic Researchers** prioritise analysis-ready datasets, DOIs for citation, willing to reformat and process useful well described data

-**Applied Data Scientists** need unified search, cloud-optimised formats, and tool integration
+**Applied Data Scientists** value the concept of a unified search, cloud-optimised formats, APIs, and tool integration

-**Remote Sensing Specialists** need integrated EO/ground data and cloud processing environments

 ## Actionable Insights